 (3) I would also suggest shifting hours to non-peak kid times (assuming employer allows).
 If they can get an hour or two in before the kids are awake and/or after they go to bed, that’s completely uninterrupted work time.
 They will be much more productive in those windows, and not have to divide their attention.

-If You’re Working From Home With Kids Age 5 & Under:
+Tips for Working From Home With Kids Age 5 & Under

 Let’s just clear the air here – working from home while caring for young kids is nearly impossible and often very frustrating.
 That is, if you don’t have a plan.